 Head Writer/Producer for Funny or Die, Washington D.C. and Former White House Speechwriter David Litt transitioned from writing for President Obama writing political humor for a top comedy brand.
 His PR takeaway is an oldie but goodie: identify your key demographics, then meet them on the platforms they’re consuming.
 He illustrated this point with the Obamacare rollout and explained that that’s President Obama ended up on Between Two Ferns with Zach Galifianakis.
 He was meeting the key (young) demographic that he wanted to sign up for health coverage on a platform they were already consuming (Funny Or Die).

 An opportunity to have my work evaluated by top-tier media in front of PR peers – oh goodie!
 April covered this session in her blog, PR Practices to Keep and Ditch in 2017, but one key lesson is the concept of “altruism power” as stated by pitching expert Michael Smart of Michael Smart PR.
 First, write your pitch.
-Then edit, identifying “I” statements or your organization the focus of your sentences.
+Then edit, identifying “I” statements.
 Edit so that your sentences are focused on the recipient of the email and how your organization can provide value to them.

 Audience members asked several permutations of this question: “My CEO isn’t convinced that he needs media training.
 What should I do?”
 Here are some tips for persuading a reluctant CEO to make time for media training:

 The learnings are still sinking in and I’m thankful for all the notes in my 2017 WordPop notebook (a WordPop tradition).
-If you want to learn more about any aspect of the day’s presentations, don’t hesitate to reach out to me, Julia@wordpoppr.com or April, april@wordpoppr.com!
+If you want to learn more about any aspect of the day’s presentations, don’t hesitate to get in touch!